-If you'd like to learn about the components of soil and understand what good dirt is comprised of, welcome to Learn Dirt.
-You're in the right place!
+If you'd like to learn about the components of soil and soil composition, you're in the right place!

 Keep in mind that soil organic matter content can range from <1% to 15%+ depending on how much you've improved your soil.